Northern Royal albatross pair showing courting display

 Northern Royal albatross adult and chick

-Toroa have declined to the extent that they are listed as endangered by the International Union for the Conservation of Nature and ‘nationally vulnerable’ by the Department of Conservation.
+Toroa have declined to the extent that they are listed as endangered by the International Union for the Conservation of Nature and ‘nationally vulnerable’ by DOC.

 Their slow reproduction rates, changes in habitat and climate and some fishing practices make toroa vulnerable.